mounikaperi/java-spring-projects/README.md

        	NumberFormatException			Subclass of IllegalArgumentException.
 Thrown when attempt is made to convert String 						to numeric type but String doesn't have appropriate format.

+  ArithmeticException

+  	- Trying to divide an int by zero gives an undefined result.
+When this occurs, the JV will thow an ArithmeticException int answer = 11/0;
+  	  Running the code results in the following output:
+     	  Exception in thread "main" java.lang.ArithmeticException: /byZero

+ArraysIndexOutOfBoundsException:

+	- You know by now that array indexes start with 0 and go up by 1 less than the length of the array which means this code will throw an ArrayIndexOutOfBoundsException int[] countsOfMoose = new int[3];
+   		System.out.println(countsOfMosse[-1]); // ArrayIndexOutOfBoundsException
+     	- This is a problem becuase there is no such thing as a negative array index.

+ClassCastException:

+	- Java tries to protect you from impossible casts.
+This code doesn't compile because Integer is not a subclass of String.
+ 		String type = "moose";
+   		Integer number = (Integer) type; // ClassCastException
+     	- More complicated code Java thwarts Java's attempt to protect you.
+When the cast fails at runtme, Java will throw a ClassCastException
+      		String type = "mosse";
+		Integer number = (Integer) obj;
+  	- The compiler sees as cast from Object to Integer.
+The compiler doesn't realize there is a String in that Object.
+   	- Java tells you both types that were involved in the problem

+NullPointerException

+	- Instance variables and methods must be called on a non-null reference.
+If the reference is null, the JVM will throw a NullPointerException. public class Frog {
+   			public void hop(String name, Integer jump) {
+      				System.out.print(name.toLowerCase() + " " + jump.intValue());
+	  		}
+     			public static void main(String[] args) {
+				new Frog().hop(null, 1);
+    			}
+       		}
+	 - Running this code results in the following output:
+  		Exception in thread "main" java.lang.NullPointerException: Cannot invoke "String.toLowerCase()" because "<parameter1>" is null.
+    	 - If you are new to Java17, you should have noticed something special about the output.
+The JVM now tells you the object reference that triggered the NullPointerException!
+This new feature is called Helpful NullPointerExceptions. new Frog().hop("kermit", null);
+	- By default, a NullPointerException on a local variable or method parameter is printed with a number indicating the order in which it appears in the method, such as <local2> or <parameter4>.

+Enabling/Disabling Helpful NullPointerExceptions

+	- When helpful NullPointerExceptions were in added in Java14, the feature was disabled by default and had to be enabled via a command-line argument ShowCodeDetailsInExceptionMessages in JVM java -XX:+ShowCodeDetailsInExceptionMessages Frog
+   	- In Java 15 and above, the default behavior was changed so that it is enabled by default, although it can still be disabled via the command-line argument java ++XX:-ShowCodeDetailsInExceptionMessages Frog

+IllegalArgumentException:

+	- IllegalArgumentException is a way for your program to protected itself.
+ 	- You want to tell the caller that something is wrong- preferably in an obvious way that the caller can't ignore so the programmer will fix the problem public void setNumberEggs(int numberEggs) {
+    			if (numberEggs < 0)
+    				throw new IllegalArgumentException("# eggs must not be negative");
+			this.numberEggs = numberEggs;
+   		}

+NumberFormatException:

+	- Java provides methods to convert strings to numbers.
+ 	- When these are passed an invalid value, they throw a NumberFormatException.
+  	- The idea is similar to IllegalArgumentException.
+Since, this is a common problem.
+Java gives it a separate class.
+   	- In fact, NumberFormatException is a subclass of IllegalArgumentException.
+    		Integer.parseInt("abc");
+      		Output:
+		Exception in thread "main"
+  		java.lang.NumberFormatException: For input string: "abc"
+    	- NumberFormatException is a subclass of IllegalArgumentException.

+Checked Exception Classes